epottebaum/funny-numbers/README.md

 # funny-numbers
-This repository contains the (anonymized) data collected for this study <INSERT ARXIV LINK>
+This repository contains the (anonymized) data collected for the study detailed in this paper: INSERT ARXIV LINK

 funny_numbers_survey.pdf is the survey participants were asked to complete.